phyloacc/PhyloAcc/README2.md

   * *SEG_FILE*: the path of bed file for genomic regions
   * *ALIGN_FILE*: the path of multiple alignment file (.fasta)
   * *RESULT_PREFIX*: the prefix for output files
+  * *id_path* (optional): only compute elements in this file.
+(The element is tagged by its order in the input bed file starting from 0).
+If not specified, the program will compute all elements in the input file.

 * **Specify species on the phylogeny**:
   * *TARGETSPECIES*: species of interest.
 E.g. species potentially lost conservation or with convergent phenotype changes.